tomkersten/chili_pdf/README.md

 ## FEATURES:

 1. Provides PDF export of any project wiki page to PDF with a baseline stylesheet.
-The styling can be customized by modifying the "pdf.css' asset file that ships with the library.
+1. The styling can be customized by adding your own CSS and/or JavaScript on the plugin configuration page.

 ## SCREENSHOTS: